Nottingham College: High Pavement history

 With the introduction of comprehensive education in Nottingham, the grammar school became High Pavement Sixth Form College in 1975, and in 1999 merged into New College Nottingham.
 It moved to its current site on Chaucer Street in 2001.

 London Road

 The centre, which is five minutes from Nottingham station and tram terminus, is the college's technology centre.
 It has three automotive workshops with 32 ramps as well as general engineering facilities.
+London Road closed in July 2025 and returned to its landlord in September 2025.
+The college’s automotive centre moved to Highfields and Ruddington campuses.

 Ruddington

 This centre is home to Emtec Colleges Limited as well some of the industry's training providers.
 Training takes place in facilities in Ruddington where automotive training in conjunction with motor manufacturers has been taking place for over 15 years.

 Stapleford

 The centre provides specialist facilities for students with a range of physical and learning difficulties and disabilities as well as for other Foundation Learning courses.
+Stapleford campus closed in 2025 with its students relocating to the Basford Campus - The Gateway.